-Like cars and trucks, commercial generators all have engines and electronics that require regular maintenance to work efficiently.
+Like cars and trucks, commercial generators have engines and electronics that require regular maintenance to work efficiently.
 Regardless of how often your commercial generator is used, performing maintenance will ensure it has a long life with minimal downtime.
-Maintenance schedules also offer cost-saving opportunities to complete minor repairs and parts replacements that keep you from having to purchase a new generator before it’s necessary.
+Maintenance schedules also offer cost-saving opportunities to complete minor repairs and parts replacements, keeping you from having to purchase a new generator before necessary.

 How Often To Service Your Commercial Generator